-To guarantee success when fly fishing for permit, is something that we simply cannot do.
-This wonderful fish is the ultimate flats challenge and many fly fishermen have been taken to school by this weary fish.
+To guarantee success when fly fishing for permit is something that we simply cannot do.
+This wonderful fish is the ultimate flats challenge and many fly fishermen have been taken to school by this wary fish.
 To cast to, hook, and land a permit on a fly is a true angling milestone and one that most fly fishermen who have fished the salt will eventually aspire to.
-It is a gift that with patience, agility, modesty, and great humility, a lucky few will be rewarded with.
+It is a gift that with patience, agility, modesty, and great humility, a lucky few will be rewarded.

-Fly fishing for Permit is extremely challenging and the odds are often stacked against the intrepid anglers who look to target this fabulous adversary.
+Fly fishing for Permit is extremely challenging and the odds are often stacked against the intrepid angler who looks to target this fabulous adversary.
 Wind, sun and the erratic nature of this fish all conspire against fly fishermen in their quest to tail one of these majestic fish.
-We can think of no other fish so difficult to predict, to understand, and worse still, to deceive.
+We can think of no other fish that is so difficult to predict, to understand, and worse still, to deceive.
 What a challenge!

 Anglers in these locations will periodically find permit tailing on the flats in 1 to 2 feet of water.
 A far more common way to find permit is to go looking for sting rays feeding in 2 to 3 feet of water.
 Permit are intelligent, opportunistic feeders.
 They will follow behind sting rays, using the rays to flush out crabs and shrimp which the permit will then eat before the ray has a chance to get its meal.
 Cayo Largo is the best location in the world for finding big permit on the backs of rays and the guides are experts at reading the water and tides in order to find this unique phenomenon.
 Fifteen to 25 pound permit are commonly found feeding on the backs or rays at Cayo Largo, so if you are dreaming of landing a big permit, Cayo Largo is the destination of choice.